samantha-lind/advent-of-code-2024/day-three/README.md

 However, because the program's memory has been corrupted, there are also many invalid characters that should be ignored, even if they look like part of a mul instruction.
 Sequences like mul(4*, mul(6,9!, ?(12,34), or mul ( 2 , 4 ) do nothing.

-Scan the corrupted memory for uncorrupted mul instructions.
-What do you get if you add up all of the results of the multiplications?
+There are two further instructions you'll need to handle:

+* The do() instruction enables future mul instructions.
+* The don't() instruction disables future mul instructions.
+* Only the most recent do() or don't() instruction applies.
+At the beginning of the program, mul instructions are enabled.

 ## How It Works
 1. The program reads an input file containing both valid and corrupted instructions using Node's inbuilt [fs module](https://www.w3schools.com/nodejs/nodejs_filesystem.asp).
+2. It inserts `do()` at the beginning of the input and `don't()` at the end of the input to correctly begin and end the program.
+3. It identifies valid chunks of code between `do()` and `don't()` statements and extracts them.
-2. It uses [regular expressions](https://www.w3schools.com/jsref/jsref_obj_regexp.asp) to identify valid `mul(X,Y)` patterns
+4. It uses [regular expressions](https://www.w3schools.com/jsref/jsref_obj_regexp.asp) to identify valid `mul(X,Y)` patterns within each chunk.
-3. Creates three new variables to capture the destructured numbers from valid matches ("_" ignores the first value, mul; "a" extracts the first number and "b" extracts the second number)
+5. It creates three new variables to capture the destructured numbers from valid matches ("_" ignores the first value, mul; "a" extracts the first number and "b" extracts the second number)
-4. Multiplies the numbers and maintains a running total
+6. It multiplies the numbers and maintains a running total
-5. Outputs the final sum of all multiplications
+7. Outputs the final sum of all multiplications

 ## Usage
 1. Ensure you have Node.js installed